Bassaleg School: History

 The then Lord Tredegar frequented the new school, hosting prize-giving, and for many years to deliver gifts to the children at Christmastime.

-During World War II, five teachers and around 250 past students were serving in the forces, while forty older male students formed the "School Harvest Camp"; sleeping in the recently built gymnasium and farming the surrounding land for six weeks.
+During the Second World War, five teachers and around 250 past students were serving in the forces, while forty older male students formed the "School Harvest Camp"; sleeping in the recently built gymnasium and farming the surrounding land for six weeks.
 By 1948, the school had become known as Bassaleg Grammar School.

-In 1958, Graig County Secondary Modern was established on the same site, with new buildings developed by A. Arthur & Son LTD. as a result.
-The Secondary Modern's main building was erected adjacent to Griffin Lane, thus dubbed "Griffin Building".
-Following the 1976 abolition of grammar schools in England and Wales, the two schools on the site merged into Bassaleg Comprehensive School, as it is known today.
+In 1958, Graig County Secondary Modern was established on the same site.
+The Secondary Modern's main building was erected adjacent to Griffin Lane, thus known as Griffin Building.
+Following the abolition of grammar schools in England and Wales and their replacement by the comprehensive system in 1976, the two schools on the site merged into Bassaleg Comprehensive School, as it is known today.

+On 18 November 2020, access to and from the school was temporarily disrupted when a Second World War bomb was discovered at a house in the village of Bassaleg.
+Pupils remained at the school until the bomb was removed the same day.